radhika-sivarajan/rangewell-tech-test/README.md

 }
 ```

-3. Show the list of deals order by create date, showing the most recent first.
+4. Show the list of deals order by create date, showing the most recent first.

-4. Create a filter to show all deals created from a certain date.
+5. Create a filter to show all deals created from a certain date.

-5. Show stats of deals on top of the page using the endpoint previously created `http://localhost:3001/api/deals/stats`.
+6. Show stats of deals on top of the page using the endpoint previously created `http://localhost:3001/api/deals/stats`.

 ## Stretch
+Do you still have time, here some other task?
 1. Itegrate Redux on react application
 2. Insert a new deal
 3. Edit a deal

 ## Submission
-Please share your finished work on a new branch on this repository.
+Please share your finished work on a new branch on this repository or create a new fork.

 ___